stevenpig/othello/README.md

 - translate dark = 'X' and light = 'O'
 - ignore the bit about the clock

+__Assumption__
+Player X starts first

 __How-To  Run__
 1) Under the project folder, we will use the maven to build run "mvn clean package" and it will build the jar in the target folder.
 * Make sure you setup M2_HOME, MAVEN_HOME in your path variable.
 Also Add the mvn binary path in the path variable

 2) run "java -jar ./target/othello.jar" in the command prompt

+3) If you run in IDE, please make sure you install lombok plugin in eclipse / intellij as the project is using lombok

 __Sample Output__
 ![image](https://github.com/stevenpig/othello/blob/master/screenshot/sample.jpg)